Zaregoto: Four Gods and One Mirror's relationships

-A true princess of the Akagami plutocrat, but was exiled to Wet Crow's Feather Island due to D.L.L.R Syndrome(a sickness that makes people want to kill).
+A true princess of the Akagami plutocrat, but was exiled to Wet Crow's Feather Island due to D.L.L.R Syndrome (a sickness that makes people want to kill).
 The little sister of the twins.
 Now, she is the owner of the island and has an inexhaustible amount of time and money.

 Has an unshakable trust towards Jun.
-21years-old.
+21 years old.